Intellect, Wisdom, Memory, Knowledge, Epistemology, Books On Sociology Of Knowledge

 One - Norbert Elias

 Amsterdam and at the Institute of Social Studies, The Hague

 The core problems of sociological and philosophical theories of knowledge remain insoluble and unrelated as long as both theories start from static models.
-The problems can be solved, and the respective theories related to each other, without undue difficulties if the acquisition of knowledge is conceptualized as a long-term process which takes place within societies also considered as long-term processes.
 Paper indicates what needs to be unlearned and what to be learned in order to prepare the way for such a unified theoretical framework which can serve as a guide to, and which can be in turn corrected by, empirical sociological studies of all types of knowledge, scientific and practical as well as non-scientific or ideological.

 Sociology of Knowledge: New Perspectives - Part

 The paper shows that it is possible to work out a science-theoretical paradigm which avoids the pitfalls of both philosophical absolutism and sociological relativism.
 It suggests that instead of discussing criteria of a fictitious absolute end-state of knowledge, one might try to discover criteria and conditions for the advance of knowledge, non-scientific and scientific.

 The Sociology of Knowledge as a Tool for Research Into the History of Economic Thought